+Testimony as to how the CEO's second in command and vice presidents are screened, hired, supervised, paid and rewarded, and that they are expected to do their jobs with little supervision, can also be useful to the jury in understanding the realities of corporate delegation.
+It's not enough to say that your CEO client was "busy."
+Rather, demonstrate it and show examples of the scope of responsibility and the complexity of the CEO's job.
 This is a sophisticated dance that requires subtlety and credibility.
-Remember Bernie Ebbers' doomed "ostrich-in-the-sand" defense.
+Remember Bernie Ebbers' doomed "ostrich in the sand" defense.
 CEOs cannot pass the buck.
-This is an important element of what Blackman and her colleagues refer to as the "Spider-Man Challenge" to the presumption of innocence: With great power comes great responsibility.
+This is an important element of what Blackman, Brickman and Brenner refer to as the "Spiderman Challenge" to the presumption of innocence: with great power comes great responsibility.
 One of the mock jurors in their study opined, "For that kind of money, he had to know what everybody was doing."
-Another said, "When you're running a billion dollar company, you know what you're doing.
+Another said, "When you're running a billion-dollar company, you know what you're doing. ...
 He knows exactly what he's doing."

-Avoiding this mind-set by picking the right jury is more effective than trying to disabuse the wrong jury of its notions of
+Avoiding this mindset by picking the right jury is more effective than trying to disabuse the wrong jury of its notions of CEO omniscience.

-CEO omniscience.
 Research shows that jurors with advanced education and financial savvy understand that high-level executives succeed by delegating and are typically not involved in the accounting details underlying criminal charges.
 These jurors are more receptive to an argument that the CEO should not necessarily go to jail because he made a bad hire.